 - Hydration pack compatible and includes a routing sleeve.

 As the name indicates, this is a great backpack for those who want to bring along their camera to the mountain and take great photos and videos.
-With a removable padded camera block and the very high waterproof ability, this is the backpack you want to pick for keeping your camera and gears safe.
+With a removable padded camera block and high waterproof ability, this is the backpack you want to pick for keeping your camera and gears safe.
 Plus, it has great pocket designs so you can keep your gears tidy and organized.
-The vertical board carry and safe tool storage allow you to have a great backcountry/ sidecountry day trip.
+The vertical board carry and safe tool storage allow you to have a great backcountry and sidecountry day trip.

 - With both hip and sternum straps to support your back for a heavy load.